nomemory/andreinc-site/_posts/2021-01-20-writing-your-own-linear-algebra-matrix-library-in-c.md

 gh repo clone nomemory/neat-matrix-library
 ```

-The code is not meant to be "efficient", but rather easy to follow and understand.
+The code is not meant to be "efficient", but relatively easy to follow and understand.

-The tutorial assumes that the reader can write C code, understands pointers, dynamic memory allocation and is somewhat familiar with the C standard library.
+The tutorial assumes that the reader can write C code, understand pointers and dynamic memory allocation, and is familiar with the C standard library.

 # The data: `nml_matrix`